Last updated 6th July, 2018

-The crimes of the serial murderer now known the world over as Jack the Ripper are more gruesome and more horrific than many people realise.
-The mutilation of his victims was extensive and despite its gore and shock factor this dissection of a body required skill and precision.
+The crimes of the serial murderer now known the world over as Jack the Ripper are more gruesome and more horrific than many people realize.
+The mutilation of his victims was extensive, and despite its gore and shock factor, this dissection of a body required skill and precision.
 For a man to carry out this kind of work in the dark on the back streets of London when he could have been discovered at any moment is, if it can be said in the same paragraph as murder, impressive.
 Skills which Francis Thompson had in abundance.

 “If someone came to me and offered a king’s ransom to perform a partial autopsy (evisceration) in the dark, on the ground, bare handed with only a surgical knife and no assistance plus a time constraint of a few minutes, my answer would be, ‘Certainly, not, are you crazy?’” – Dr Joseph C. Rupp

-Richard Patterson’s writing style is fluid and energetic giving detail and explanations where needed with no heavy hard going paragraphs.
-There are more than a few coincidences when the life of Francis Thompson and the actions of Jack the Ripper are looked at in parallel, coincidences that build into a model that places Francis Thompson in the centre of the Jack the Ripper timeline.
-Richard Patterson is based in Melbourne, Australia and has travelled the world researching Francis Thompson and Jack the Ripper, viewing original documents and giving talks on his work.
+Richard Patterson’s writing style is fluid and energetic giving detail and explanations where needed with no bulky hard going paragraphs.
+There are more than a few coincidences when the life of Francis Thompson and the actions of Jack the Ripper are looked at in parallel, coincidences that build into a model that places Francis Thompson in the center of the Jack the Ripper timeline.
+Richard Patterson is based in Melbourne, Australia and has traveled the world researching Francis Thompson and Jack the Ripper, viewing original documents and giving talks on his work.

 He has spent countless hours in the Burns Library in Boston studying Thompson’s letters, visited London and the scene of each murder.
-His research and theory has featured in newspapers and magazines and he has twice been a guest speaker at the annual UK Jack the Ripper Conference, in 2015 and 2016.
-Furthermore, his work has some key components which raise its profile; Richard Patterson can place Francis Thompson at the scene of all the murders and he can provide evidence for motive and opportunity.
+His research and theory have featured in newspapers and magazines, and he has twice been a guest speaker at the annual UK Jack the Ripper Conference, in 2015 and 2016.
+Furthermore, his work has some key components which raise its profile; Richard Patterson can place Francis Thompson at the scene of all the murders, and he can provide evidence for motive and opportunity.